-For the top candidates,final acceptance is contingent upon successful completion of a physical exam, drug screen, background check, and a post-offer screen no sooner than 30 days prior to the start of Radiologic Technology classes at Mercy Medical Center – North Iowa.
+For the top candidates, final acceptance is contingent upon successful completion of the rest of the Pre-requisite courses (see curriculum page) prior to the start of the program and successful completion of a physical exam, drug screen, background check, and a post-offer screen no sooner than 30 days prior to the start of Radiologic Technology classes at Mercy Medical Center – North Iowa.
 In addition, proof of CPR/BLS certification from either the American Heart Association’s BLS: Healthcare Provider or the American Red Cross’s Professional Rescuer prior to program start date must be provided.

 There is no waiting list.
 Applicants who are not accepted and wish to be considered for the following year must re-apply.
 This includes applicants chosen as alternate candidates who did not start the program in that year.

-PROGRAM COMPLETION: The American Registry of Radiologic Technologists requires Radiologic Technology graduates to have a minimum Associate Degree or higher to take the national certification exam.
+PROGRAM COMPLETION: The American Registry of Radiologic Technologists requires Radiologic Technology graduates to have an Associate Degree or higher to take the national certification exam.
 The degree does not need to be in Radiation Sciences and can be completed prior to or during the x-ray program.

 Therefore Mercy x-ray program students must have a minimum of an Associate Degree to complete our program.
 There are several paths to fulfilling this: